Bellevue-based T-Mobile tops profit estimates in fourth quarter

 The company’s full-year free-cash-flow forecast is for $13.1 billion to $13.6 billion.
 Analysts expected about $13.6 billion.

 Coming off its highest mobile-phone customer gains in 2022, the second-largest U.S. wireless carrier plans to add 5 million to 5.5 million new subscribers this year.
-Analysts surveyed by Bloomberg had projected 5.8 million, including 2.8 million new phone customers, raising concern that a cool-down in the mobile sector may be ahead.
+Analysts surveyed by Bloomberg had projected 5.8 million, including 2.8 million new phone customers, raising concern that a cooldown in the mobile sector may be ahead.

 T-Mobile typically raises its customer-growth projections over the course of the year, but given the cautious outlooks last week by AT&T and Verizon, that trend seems less assured.
 AT&T offered a disappointing free-cash-flow view and Verizon put its earnings target below Wall Street estimates, suggesting the mobile sector may be bracing for a tougher consumer spending environment.